Ricette di Sicilia

 - 1

-Tip the flour into a large bowl and stir in the salt, honey, olive oil and fennel seeds.
+Place the flour in a large bowl and add the salt, honey, olive oil, and fennel seeds.

 - 2

-Dissolve the yeast in a little warm water, then add to the flour mixture.
+Dissolve the yeast in a little warm water, then mix it into the flour.

 - 3